Covid vs. the Flu

 What’s the Difference of COVID-19 and the Flu?

-Protecting your health is always a top priority.
-Amid the COVID-19 pandemic and flu season, it is even more important to protect and monitor your health.
+Amid the respiratory illness season, it is even more important to monitor and protect your health.
 This can help to keep you healthy and safe, along with your loved ones, coworkers and anyone else that you may come into contact with.

 Influenza and COVID-19 are both highly contagious and often have similar symptoms, such as dry cough, fever, and body aches.
 Knowing the difference between COVID-19 and influenza can help you to know what to look for if you begin to experience symptoms and better communicate with health professionals.